 Part of a Bridgewater College student’s education is preparation for global citizenship and interaction.
 We live in a truly interconnected world, in which the development of global awareness and responsibility are vital for the future.
 The Office for Study Abroad works to provide numerous international study experiences for BC students who wish to learn through immersion in another culture, whether for a few weeks, a semester or even longer.

-Students have the option to study abroad for a semester through a College-approved study abroad program at locations in Europe, Latin America, Africa, Asia and Southeast Asia.
+Students have the option to study abroad for a semester through a College-approved study abroad program at locations in Europe, Latin America, Africa and Asia.

 To be eligible to participate in study abroad, unless the director of study abroad grants a written exception, a student must: